darkdoon/audio-object/README.md

         level: 1
     }

 Easy to JSONify.
 Easy to observe.
-Setting one of these properties updates the corresponding audio param value behind the scenes.
+Setting a property updates the corresponding audio param behind the scenes.
+Automating a property via <code>.automate()</code>
+updates the audio param and notifies any property observers of changes at the browser frame rate for the duration of the automation.

-An audioObject also has a few methods.
+An audioObject has other methods besides <code>.automate()</code>.

 ### audioObject methods